South Korean fighter jets fly patrol over islands disputed by Japan

 F-35 DELIVERIES

-Moon marked Armed Forces Day at a ceremony at an airbase in the city of Daegu where four of the eight Lockheed Martin (LMT.N) F-35A jets delivered this year were displayed.
+Moon marked Armed Forces Day at a ceremony at a base in the city of Daegu where four of the eight Lockheed Martin (LMT.N) F-35A jets delivered this year were displayed.
 Forty of the aircraft are to be delivered by 2021.

-He made no direction mention of Japan, or North Korea, in his address, but said today’s security climate was highly unpredictable, requiring strength as well as innovation.
+He made no direction mention of Japan or North Korea in his address, but said the security climate was highly unpredictable, requiring strength as well as innovation.

 “As the recent drone attack in the Middle East demonstrated to the world, the challenges we will face will be entirely different from those of the past,” he said.